Get the app

 D.C. has one of the best-connected public transportation systems in the country.
-There are nearly 17,000 on-street metered parking spots in D.C.
+There are nearly 17,000 on-street metered parking spots in Washington DC.
 The District Department Of Transportation (DDOT) has launched a number of parking programs to mitigate congestion.

 These include pay-by-phone parking meter options, residential permits, and visitor permits.